valengrillo/tfcb-homework02/README.md

 A Principal Component Analysis (PCA) was used because it allows me to organize my data into groups, or clusters, on the basis of how closely associated they are.
 Different tumors types are expected to have different immunohistochemical markers and percentages of stained tumor cells, and thus, are expected to cluster separately.
 I performed a PCA to make sure the selected list of immunohistochemical markers is comprehensive enough to correctly separate broadly distinct anatomycal tumor types.
 The resulting PCA plot shows an admixture of all pancreatic and biliary anatomical tumor types and clustering tendency for hepatocellular carcinoma (the control group).
 This indicates that the pannel of immunomarkers can correctly separate distinct anatomycal tumor types
-(i.e. it is not biased for the adenocarcinomas of the pancreobiliary system)
+(i.e. it is not biased for the adenocarcinomas of the pancreobiliary system).

 ![image1](https://github.com/valengrillo/tfcb-homework08/blob/main/data/byanatomicalmarkers.png)